History of Chicago: 1919 race riot

+Early 20th centuries

+Crime

 By 1900, Progressive Era political and legal reformers initiated far-ranging changes in the American criminal justice system, with Chicago taking the lead.

 The city became notorious worldwide for its rate of murders in the early 20th century, yet the courts failed to convict the killers.
 More than three-fourths of cases were not closed.
 Even when the police made arrests in cases where killers' identities were known, jurors typically exonerated or acquitted them.
 A blend of gender-, race-, and class-based notions of justice trumped the rule of law, producing low homicide conviction rates during a period of soaring violence.

 During the late 19th and early 20th centuries, rates of domestic murder tripled in Chicago.
-Domestic homicide was often a manifestation of strains in gender relations induced by urban and industrial change.
+According to historian Jeffrey S. Adler, domestic homicide was often a manifestation of strains in gender relations induced by urban and industrial change.
 At the core of such family murders were male attempts to preserve masculine authority.
 Yet, there were nuances in the motives for the murder of family members, and study of the patterns of domestic homicide among different ethnic groups reveals basic cultural differences.
 German male immigrants tended to murder over declining status and the failure to achieve economic prosperity.
 Italian men killed family members to save a gender-based ideal of respectability that entailed patriarchal control over women and family reputation.
 African American men, like the Germans, often murdered in response to economic conditions but not over desperation about the future.
 Like the Italians, the killers tended to be young, but family honor was not usually at stake.
 Instead, black men murdered to regain control of wives and lovers who resisted their patriarchal "rights".

 Progressive reformers in the business community created the Chicago Crime Commission (CCC) in 1919 after an investigation into a robbery at a factory showed the city's criminal justice system was deficient.
 The CCC initially served as a watchdog of the justice system.
 After its suggestion that the city's justice system begin collecting criminal records was rejected, the CCC assumed a more active role in fighting crime.
 The commission's role expanded further after Frank J. Loesch became president in 1928.
 Loesch recognized the need to eliminate the glamor that Chicago's media typically attributed to criminals.
 Determined to expose the violence of the crime world, Loesch drafted a list of "public enemies"; among them was Al Capone, whom he made a scapegoat for widespread social problems.

 After the passage of Prohibition, the 1920s brought international notoriety to Chicago.
 Bootleggers and smugglers bringing in liquor from Canada formed powerful gangs.
 They competed with each other for lucrative profits, and to evade the police, to bring liquor to speakeasies and private clients.
 The most notorious was Al Capone.